bbolli/tumblr-utils/tumblr_backup.md

 This file should have mode 0600 (read/write by owner only).

-All operations except `-t` use only public Tumblr APIs, so you can use the program to backup blogs that you don’t own.
+All options except `-t` use only public Tumblr APIs, so you can use the program to backup blogs that you don’t own.

-`tumblr_backup` is developed and tested on Linux and OS X. If you want to run it under Windows, I suggest the excellent [Cygwin](http://cygwin.com) environment.
+`tumblr_backup` is developed and tested on Linux and OS X. If you want to run it under Windows, I suggest to try the excellent [Cygwin](http://cygwin.com) environment.

 ## 4. Changelog

 See [here](https://github.com/bbolli/tumblr-utils/commits/master/tumblr_backup.py).
-There are no formal releases; so check back often!
+There are no formal releases so check back often!

 ## 5. Author